miekg/dnsfmt/README.md

 **dnsfmt** is a filter.
 See dnsfmt.1.md for more information.

 Needs some tests.
 Maybe some more newlines in the correct places.

+Random ideas: sort record type per name, so this is consitent throughout the file.
+Group similar ownernames.